 The squares along each face make the blocks excellent tools for visualizing and internalizing the concepts of perimeter and surface area of structures.
 Counting unit blocks in a structure can form the basis for understanding and finding volume.

 The challenges that students encounter when working with Base Ten Blocks often elicit unexpected abilities from those whose performance in more symbolic, number-oriented tasks may be weak.
 On the other hand, some students with good memories for numerical relationships have difficulty with spatial challenges and can more readily learn from freely exploring with Base Ten Blocks.
-Thus, by observing children's free exploration, you can get a sense of individual styles and intellectual strengths.
+Thus, by observing student's free exploration, you can get a sense of individual styles and intellectual strengths.